Marlon's profile picture

 Solution

 The magic link flow was integrated into the catalog access form in two steps: the code is generated on the server, sent by email, and validated in the second step before releasing the personalized catalog.
-For file storage, I integrated the form with Supabase Storage, with Vercel cron jobs running automatic cleanup every 30 days — keeping the bucket lean without any manual intervention.
+For file storage, the form was integrated with Supabase Storage, with Vercel cron jobs running automatic cleanup every 30 days — keeping the bucket lean without any manual intervention.

 Like this project?